top of page

 2005 - 2009 Bachelor's degree at the University of Medicine and Pharmacy

-Bachelor's thesis: Uterine rupture, reliable recognition of the warning signs of an impending uterine rupture and mastering the emergency
+Bachelor thesis: Uterine rupture, reliable recognition of warning signs of an impending uterine rupture and management of the emergency

 Bachelor's degree: Bachelor of Science in Midwifery